Wednesday, August 4, 2021 — 'B' shift is currently on duty.

-The career firefighters of the Lake County Office of Fire Rescue protect more than 323,000 County residents and visitors in an area covering approximately 1,100 square miles.
-The men and women of the Lake County Office of Fire Rescue are dedicated, highly trained professionals who take pride in helping people around the clock, everyday of the year.
+The career firefighters of the Lake County Office of Fire Rescue protect more than 366,742 County residents and visitors in an area covering approximately 1,100 square miles.
+The men and women of the Lake County Fire Rescue are dedicated, highly trained professionals who take pride in helping people around the clock, everyday of the year.

-The Office of Fire Rescue responds to emergencies that threaten life and property daily.
-Fire Rescue operates 25 staffed Fire Stations strategically located throughout Lake County and serves both rural and urban areas.
-Advanced Life Support is currently provided at twenty (20) of these stations.
-The office responded to more than 23,990 emergency and non-emergency calls last year, with a response time of 6:35 minutes to 80% of emergency calls.
+Fire Rescue responds to emergencies that threaten life and property daily.
+Fire Rescue operates 28 staffed Fire Stations strategically located throughout Lake County and serves both rural and urban areas.
+Advanced Life Support is currently provided at twenty-five (25) of these stations.
+Fire Rescue responded to more than 23,717 emergency and non-emergency calls last year, with a response time of 6:35 minutes to 80% of emergency calls.

 Fire Rescue is divided into two branches, Administration and Operations.
 The Administration branch performs many of the central core functions necessary to support the smooth operation of a large fire rescue agency.
 The Operations branch consists of the personnel trained in firefighting, emergency medical, special operations and hazard mitigation and the equipment that is used to respond to a variety of emergency calls.

 Regular office hours are Monday through Friday 8 a.m. to 5 p.m.
 To obtain an Incident Report from Fire Rescue, fax a request to 352-343-9516 with date of incident and the incident address that firefighters responded to.
 For a medical report, call Lake Emergency Medical Services at 352-383-4554.
 For property insurance related information, submit our Property Insurance Information Request Form.
 Please note to use the Submit by Email function, the form should be saved to your computer.